JuliaGL/GLVisualize.jl/README.md

 # GLVisualize

 GLVisualize is an interactive 2D/3D visualization library completely written in OpenGL and Julia.
+Its focus is on performance and allowing to display animations/interactions as smooth as possible.

 #### GLVisualize can be used as a backend for [Plots.jl](https://github.com/tbreloff/Plots.jl/)